 Dorian shrugged his shoulders.
 "I believe he married Lady Radley's maid, and has established her in Paris as an English dressmaker.
 Anglomania is very fashionable over there now, I hear.
 It seems silly of the French, doesn't it?
-But-do you know?-he was not at all a bad servant.
+But--do you know?--he was not at all a bad servant.
 I never liked him, but I had nothing to complain about.
 One often imagines things that are quite absurd.
 He was really very devoted to me and seemed quite sorry when he went away.
 Have another brandy-and-soda?
-Or would you like hock-and-seltzer?
-I always take hock-and-seltzer myself.
+Or would you like hock-and-seltzer Myself.
 There is sure to be some in the next room."